kkrusere/NHANES-pyTOOL-API/docs/index.md

    - [Error Messages](#error-messages)

 ## 1. Introduction <a name="introduction"></a>
-The NHANES Data 'API' is a Python library designed to simplify the process of accessing and analyzing data from the National Health and Nutrition Examination Survey (NHANES).
+The NHANES pyTOOL 'API' is a Python library designed to simplify the process of accessing and analyzing data from the National Health and Nutrition Examination Survey (NHANES).
 NHANES is a program of studies conducted by the National Center for Health Statistics (NCHS), part of the Centers for Disease Control and Prevention (CDC), to assess the health and nutritional status of adults and children in the United States.

-This 'API' provides an easy-to-use interface for retrieving NHANES datasets, allowing researchers, data science professionals, health professionals, developers and other stakeholders to explore NHANES data efficiently, enabling a wide range of health-related analyses and applications.
+This tool provides an easy-to-use interface for retrieving NHANES datasets, allowing researchers, data science professionals, health professionals, developers and other stakeholders to explore NHANES data efficiently, enabling a wide range of health-related analyses and applications.

 ## 2. Getting Started <a name="getting-started"></a>

 ### 2.1 Installation <a name="installation"></a>
-To install the NHANES Data API, you can use pip:
+To install the NHANES pyTOOL API, you can use pip:

 ```bash
 pip install nhanes_pytool_api